The Car Connection Volvo S90 Overview

 The S90 is part of a new era for Volvo and it's designed with better proportions than its predecessor—including wheels placed closer to the corners.
-The S90’s athletic stance, upright grille, and “Thor’s hammer” headlamp design make it distinctive from a distance, and sporty, while both the headlights and the rear lighting frame boxier details within curvaceous, organic sheetmetal.
-Interior design in the new S90 is distinctive, elegant, and clean, with a prominent real-metal frame that bisects the dash, holding a large piece of wood, and acting as a nice compliment to the relatively bright, plush interior.
+The S90’s athletic stance, upright grille, and “Thor’s hammer” headlamp design make it distinctive from a distance, and sporty, while both the headlights and the rear lighting frame boxier details within curvaceous, organic sheet metal.
+Interior design in the new S90 is distinctive, elegant, and clean, with a prominent real-metal frame that bisects the dash, holding a large piece of wood, and acting as a nice complement to the relatively bright, plush interior.

 The S90 is offered in T6 and T8 models.
 A T5 model was initially offered, but retired for 2020.
 There’s a 240-horsepower, 2.0-liter turbo-4 engine in the T5, while T6 models upgrade to a 316-hp version that’s turbocharged and supercharged.
 T8 models have a plug-in hybrid system that produces 400 hp and all-wheel drive.
 All S90 models have an 8-speed automatic transmission and are built with a weight-saving new structure that extensively uses hot-formed boron steel.
 An air suspension will be available on top-trim Inscription models, and is expected to bring a more settled ride as well as improved handling.

 Active-safety features are aplenty in this model.
 One highlight—a standard feature—is Volvo’s Pilot Assist, a semi-autonomous feature, arrives in second-generation form in the S90 and now functions up to 81 mph.
 The S90 also has a segment-leading animal detection system to help identify deer and other animals that may be in the roadway—helping to reduce or avoid a collision.